Slicer/Slicer/Docs/user_guide/modules/volumerendering.md

 ### Display a CT or MRI volume

-- Load a data set (for example, use `Sample Data` module to load `CTChest` data set)
+- Load a data set (for example, use `Sample Data` module to load "CTChest" data set)
+- Go to `Data` module
+- Show volume rendering:
+  - Option A: drag-and-drop the volume in the subject hierarchy tree into a 3D view
-- Go to `Data` module and right-click on the eye icon, and choose "Show in 3D views as volume rendering"
+  - Option B: right-click on the eye icon, and choose "Show in 3D views as volume rendering"

+To adjust volume rendering settings
 - Right-click on the eye icon and choose "Volume rendering options" to switch to edit visualization options in Volume rendering module
 - Choose a different preset in Display section,
 - Adjust "Offset" slider to change what image intensity range is visible